Ray16/site-specific-chemical-similarity/README.md

 # Site-specific chemical similarity
-Visualization of site-specific chemical similarity for a given materials system.
+Tool for visualizing site-specific chemical similarity for a given materials system.
+The output are heatmaps for each atomic site, where red indicates high similarity and blue indicates low similarity.

 ## Requirements
 - scipy